AlexandrosMelissas/BlogPosts/README.md

 # Technologies Used

-1. Vanilla PHP with OOP mindset for reusability and scalability
+1. Vanilla PHP with OOP mindset for reusability and scalability with MVC
 2. HTML & CSS

 # Features